 Macquarie has committed to spending 1% of annual global spend (in our tier one and tier two supply chains) with diverse suppliers and 10% of annual global spend with small businesses by FY2025.
-In FY2025, Macquarie spent over \$A37.7 million (or 1.1% of global spend) with diverse suppliers and over \$A259.9 million (or 7.6% of global spend) with small businesses.
+47 In FY2025, Macquarie spent over \$A37.7 million (or 1.1% of global spend) with diverse suppliers and over \$A259.9 million (or 7.6% of global spend) with small businesses.

 Macquarie has recently refreshed the supplier diversity commitment to spend a cumulative \$A150 million with diverse suppliers from FY2026 to FY2030.
+Our supplier diversity commitment is available on our website to support conversations with external stakeholders and Macquarie's commitment to the diverse supplier community.